Bikeman868/NPL/docs/RECOMMENDATIONS.md

 In this pattern a process emits a message that has a very specific response, and waits for that response before continuing to process.
 This pattern is useful for situations like fetching data from a database.
-The process emits a message describing the data that it needs and receives a response with the data without knowing anything about where the data came from.
+The process emits a message describing the data that it needs, and receives a response containing the data without knowing anything about where the data came from.

 Below is an example of emitting a message containing a GraphQL query and waiting for the response.
 The example is not a complete working program, but illustrates:
 - Separating areas of functionality using namespaces
 - Dividing the code up into networks.
-Each network can run on a different compute instance at runtime
+Each network can run on a different compute cluster at runtime
 - The large scale program structure is defined by the networks.
 - Structure within a network is defined by the pipes.
 - Processes are independant of program structure.